Electric vs Gas Chainsaw: Which One Should You Choose in 2023

 Pricing is the most crucial factor to consider before buying a new chainsaw.

-Electric chainsaws vary in price, depending on their runtime and build quality, but you will mostly find them in the vicinity of $100.
+Electric chainsaws vary in price, depending on their runtime and build quality, but you will mostly find them near $100.

 Gas chainsaws are generally priced slightly higher than the electric options; however, you should also consider the high maintenance cost of gas chainsaws which takes the difference from marginally higher to significantly higher.